-Scientific calculators may be used throughout the examination.
+- Scientific calculators may be used throughout the examination.
 Nevertheless, the use of graphical and/or programmable calculators is prohibited.
-Disciplinary action will be taken against students making use of such calculators.
+Disciplinary action will be taken against students making use of such calculators. - Published by the MATSEC Unit is a Data and Formulae Booklet, which will be made available to the candidates during the examination.